prajjwal-17/crypto-trade-api/readme.md

 - JWT authentication with configurable expiration
 - Role-based access middleware on protected routes
 - Input validation using `Zod` schemas
+- Rate limiting applied globally to prevent abuse and brute-force attacks
+- HTTP request logging via `Morgan` for observability and debugging
 - Dockerized database for environment isolation
 - Structured error handling across all endpoints

+---

+## Rate Limiting and Logging

+**Rate Limiting**

+API rate limiting is enforced globally using `express-rate-limit` backed by Redis.
+This prevents abuse, brute-force login attempts, and ensures fair usage across clients.
+Requests exceeding the limit receive a `429 Too Many Requests` response.

+**Request Logging**

+All incoming HTTP requests are logged using `Morgan`.
+This provides visibility into request methods, routes, status codes, and response times, aiding both development debugging and production monitoring.

 ---